-You can also transfer Capital One miles to Turkish Airlines at a 2:1.5 transfer ration.
-In other words, you’ll need to transfer 16,667 Capital One miles to Turkish Airlines for a one-way United Polaris flight to Hawaii.
+You can also transfer Capital One miles to Turkish Airlines at a 1:1 transfer ration.
 For example, the Capital One Venture Rewards Credit Card comes with:

 - 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening

 - OR still earn